igraugar/sofi-image/README.md

 | `"mask"` | An integer label map supplied by the user | `mask` |
 | an array | Read directly as the label map | none |

 SLIC is the only procedure the package offers.
 The alternatives of `scikit-image` and the rectangular patch grid were removed rather than kept as options, since a second vocabulary that no one uses is a maintenance cost and a distraction from the two choices that matter, namely the segment count and the region of interest.
-Segments computed by another library still enter, as a label map.
+Segments computed by another library still enter as a label map.

 ```python
 from sofiimg import SOFIExplainer, segmentation_from_mask